Updated: Apr 11, 2022

 When I was in college, I used to spend a lot of time thinking about organic and inorganic markets.
 Organic markets represent economic activities that people need or want.
 Inorganic markets are artificially imposed upon.
 I thought these markets can be exploited for nefarious ends.

 In 2019, it occurred to me that terrorist organizations have to be paid for with tax money because no man in his right mind would do business with them.
 If people don't do business with them, where do they get their resources from?
 Exactly where all criminals get their resources from.
-The free-market will never support markets that destroy the market itself.
+The free market will never support players that destroy the market itself.